joagre/ratatoskr/ideas/r.md

 writeln("foo")
 ```

-Name conflicts are checkd when something is referred to in  imported
+Name conflicts are checked when something is referred to in imported
 modules.

 The `std.jobs` module contains the functionality needed to work with